JeringTech/Javascript.NodeJS/ReadMe.md

 - `args`
   - Type: `object[]`
-  - Description: The sequence of JSON-serializable arguments to be passed to the NodeJS function to invoke.
+  - Description: The sequence of JSON-serializable and/or `string` arguments to be passed to the function to invoke.

 - `cancellationToken`
   - Type: `CancellationToken`